Skip to content

 A deficit budget can also stop you from being able to put money aside for one-off bills such as car repairs, house maintenance or emergencies like a washing machine breakdown.

-Completing a budget sheet
+Completing a budget

-The budget sheet is split into fixed costs and flexible costs.
+The household budget is split into fixed costs and flexible costs.
 Fixed costs are items such as mortgage or rent, council tax, gas, electricity, water and insurances.
 Flexible costs include spending on food, clothing, hairdressing, socialising, meals at work and pocket money.

 Take time to complete your budget sheet and think about whether it is accurate.
 For example, if a family member pays something for you, make adjustments for this in the budget sheet.
 Make sure you are realistic, even if you are spending more than you have coming in.
-Don’t be tempted to stop putting figures into the budget sheet just because it shows you are spending more than your income.
+Don’t be tempted to stop putting figures into the budget just because it shows you are spending more than your income.
 You need to work out what you need to spend and what you would like to budget for.
 Once you have done this you can start to look at where you might be able to make changes.

 If you have a debt such as a decree, a decision from the sheriff court or a sheriff court fine that is up to date, you need to add it to the budget.
 Not paying could have serious consequences.
 Contact us for advice if you cannot afford the payments you are required to make.
 You can also find more information in our Fines in the sheriff and justice of the peace courts fact sheet.